W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ::: details Substituted
 Holiness can never be really hidden in darkness, but you can deceive yourself that holiness can be hidden in darkness.
-²The deception that holiness can be hidden in darkness makes you fearful because you realise in your heart the deception that holiness can be hidden in darkness *is* a deception, and you exert enormous efforts to establish the deception-of-holiness-hidden-in-darkness’s reality.
+²The deception that holiness can be hidden in darkness makes you fearful because you realize in your heart the deception that holiness can be hidden in darkness *is* a deception, and you exert enormous efforts to establish the deception-of-holiness-hidden-in-darkness’s reality.
 ³The miracle sets reality where reality belongs.
 ⁴Reality belongs only to spirit, and the miracle acknowledges only truth.
 ⁵The miracle thus dispels illusions about yourself, and puts you in communion with yourself and God.